Compliance

 4. User clicks "API Keys."

-5. User takes a screenshot of the "403 Forbidden" error.
+5. User screenshots the "403 Forbidden" error.

-6. User pastes screenshot into Word.
+6. User pastes the screenshot into Word.

-7. User types: "Tested by Alex on Dec 18, 2025.
+7. User types "Tested by Alex on Dec 18.
 Result: Pass."

-Automated Process
+Agent-Run Process

 Do Auditors Accept AI-Generated Screenshots?